 Holy Week extends from Palm Sunday through to Easter Day, encompassing Maundy Thursday and Good Friday as well as Easter Eve.
 This is the one time in the year when our liturgical celebrations more or less mass directly onto particular days in the life of Jesus.
 In this session we will learn about the history of Holy Week in the early church and explore ways to make it a time of pilgrimage and reflection for ourselves and our families.

-May 3—Which version?
-Choosing a Bible right for you (The Dean) — live stream only with no audience
+May 3—DF, 22: Which version?
+Choosing a Bible right for you (The Dean)

 Dates for future sessions in 2020: